ruby-amqp/rubymarchhare.info/articles/queues.md

 Applications may pick queue names or ask the broker to generate a name for them.

-To declare a queue with a particular name, for example, "images.resize", use the `HotBunnies::Channel#queue` method:
+To declare a queue with a particular name, for example, "images.resize", use the `MarchHare::Channel#queue` method:

 ``` ruby
 ch.queue("images.resize", :exclusive => false, :auto_delete => true)